 To end this very complete “how to start a blog” guide, I will say that you can’t blog without starting one first.
 If you’re on the fence, then just do it.
 For myself, blogging changed my life.
 It allowed me to fix my finances, learn new things, meet new people, start a business, and quit my job.
 Most people would never dream of that when starting a blog.
 It’s taken me three years on Debt Roundup to get to this point.
 I’ve seen others do it much quicker and others never reach it.
 You never know, but you can’t try unless you start.

-I hope this guide has offered a nice view into starting a blog, so now head over to SiteGround to get your free domain and pay for hosting.
+I hope this guide has offered a nice view into starting a blog, so now head over to SiteGround to get your hosting.
 If you’re scared of messing it up, contact me first and I will tell you about my free blog setup service.
 I will set up your blog for free and then hand over the keys to you.
 It’s simple and easy for you.
 If you need more advanced help, then contact me.
 This is what I do for a living!